 Our results indicate that substantial savings may be generated by forms of screening that impose minimal bureaucratic hurdles.
 The administrative burden of providing proof of eligibility in phase 2 of the PPP was quite low.
 Any legally functioning enterprise that pays taxes must of necessity have documentation that could be used to show recent changes in revenues.
 Yet satisfying such a documentation requirement generates information that could potentially be utilized to identify and sanction bad actors who illicitly exploit the program.
 Consistent with this fact, fraudulent firms were strongly deterred from procuring more funds by the documentation requirement.
+Indeed, our data indicate that the aggregate benefits of screening due to fraud reduction likely exceeded compliance costs by a significant margin.
+Based on the federal government's estimate of the hourly wage used in processing PPP paperwork, we calculate that the amount of time the average firm would have needed to have spent complying with the documentation requirement in order to negate our (conservative) estimate of aggregate fraud reduction is equal to 10.6 working days.
+As the actual time needed for compliance was likely a small fraction of that figure, we believe that screening offered a beneficial trade-off within the PPP framework.

 Although our empirical strategy is tailored to the institutional organization of the PPP, the implications of our paper extend beyond the US federal government's Covid-19 relief efforts.
 Our findings on the returns to screening are applicable to a critical set of public programs and government functions for which the timeliness of relief is essential, the potential participants are large in number, and the capacity to detect fraudulent intent is limited.
 Emergency relief programs, for instance, have all three features.
 The incidence and scope of such relief programs is only likely to grow in the future, not just due the prospect of new variants of Covid or future pandemics, but due to the realities of climate change.
 Tax collection, another indispensable task of government, involves the latter two features.
-The incidence of the program is only likely to grow in the future, and the realities of climate change.
+The incidence of the programs is only likely to grow in the future, and the realities of climate change.